SummaryRead the full fact sheet

 - Sleep it off.

-If you’re regularly experiencing hangovers, or hangovers are affecting your relationships, work or life in general, talk to your doctor.
-You may need treatment for alcohol misuse or dependence.
+If you are regularly experiencing hangovers, or hangovers are affecting your relationships, work or life in general, talk to your doctor about potentially cutting back your drinking.

 Alcohol poisoning emergency